 — Acts 4:13-20 NLT

 Father, I know that you sent your Son because you love all people and want them to come to salvation in him.
 Forgive us when we forget to share that message.
 Forgive us and empower us when we are too fearful to share that message.
-Most of all, please make Jesus' presence and power real in our lives today so we have something personal and undeniable that we cannot keep to ourselves.
+Please make Jesus' presence and power real in our lives today, so we have something personal and undeniable that we cannot keep to ourselves.
 I ask this in Jesus' name and so that the world might know your grace.
 Amen.

 Related Scripture Readings

 Other Devotionals from Heartlight for Tuesday, March 1, 2022

 Unstoppable! is a one-year devotional guide through the book of Acts.
 Each devotional consists of a scripture passage, a reflection and a prayer.
 The reflection opens up the day's scripture and shows how it challenges one to live for Jesus.